 Brezovica is Kosovo’s most visited winter tourist destination and famous for its beautiful ski resorts.
-It always has a big amount of snow during the winter season.
+It always has an abundance of snow during the winter season.
 There are nine ski runs located in the area with a distance of up to 3.500 meters.
 Besides this, skiing in Kosovo is not expensive compared to most other spots in Europe.

 6. Germia Park

 Germia is a regional park not far from the center of Pristina where you can go jogging, rent a bike, swim in the pool and just get out of the city, enjoying the beautiful flora and fauna.